Jesse Belvin: Death under suspicious circumstances

-Before the album was issued, Belvin appeared on a concert bill with Sam Cooke, Jackie Wilson, and Marv Johnson in Little Rock, Arkansas on February 6, 1960.
-The concert was the first concert ever played before an integrated audience in Little Rock's history.
-The show was stopped twice by interruptions from whites in the audience shouting racial epithets and urging the white teenagers in attendance to leave.
+Before the album was issued, Belvin appeared on a concert bill with Jackie Wilson and Marv Johnson in Little Rock, Arkansas on February 6, 1960.
+It was the first concert ever played before an integrated audience in Little Rock's history.
+The show was stopped twice by interruptions from white people in the audience shouting racial epithets and urging the white teenagers in attendance to leave.

 After the performance, Belvin and his wife Jo Ann were killed in a head-on collision near Hope, Arkansas.
 Police suspected Belvin's car was tampered with.
 Jackie Wilson told the press that he had requested his lawyer look into the matter, but no official determination was ever made.

 Belvin was declared dead at the scene as was their driver.
 His wife died later in the hospital.
-He was 27; Jo Ann, 23.
-The Belvins were buried in Evergreen Cemetery in Los Angeles.
+He was 27; Jo Ann, 25.
+The Belvins were buried in Evergreen Cemetery in Boyle Heights, Los Angeles.

 Crown Records released The Unforgettable Jesse Belvin in 1961.
 The next year, 1962, Belvin's single "Tonight My Love", backed with "Looking for Love", was released on Tony Hilder's Impact label.